Tips • April 6, 2022

 When this happens, the payment must pass through compliance regulations in the country of the sender, the intermediary bank, as well as the recipient.
 These additional requirements can result in a slightly longer process than other wire transfer services.

-Different networks can be used for this payment type, depending on the location of the banks involved.
+Different local networks can be used for this payment type for originating and payout, depending on the location of the banks involved.

 Examples of networks by country: